Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Charge creation and Multiple Scattering Expansions

+Let us consider a rectangular barrier.
+Plane wave solutions of the canonical KG equation (see Appdx A) are of the form

+where $j=1,2,3$ denotes the regions depicted in Fig. \ref{figBarrier} and the $\pm$ signs corresponds to states with positive and negative energies $\pm E(p_{1})$ with $E(p_{1})=\sqrt{m^{2}c^{4}+p_{1}^{2}c^{2}}$. $p_{j}$ is the momentum; for positive energies, $p_{j}>0$ gives a wave moving from left to right (but from right to left for negative energies).

+As is well known \cite{manogue,greiner}, for \textquotedblleft subcritical\textquotedblright\ potentials ($p_{2}$ is imaginary) plane-waves scattering is similar to the usual non-relativistic situation (small transmission amplitude and exponentially decreasing waves).
+Assume boundary conditions for which an incident positive energy wave travels from left to right; this imposes $B_{3}=0$ and for definiteness we set the incoming amplitude to $A_{1}=1$.
+The other amplitudes $A_{j}$ and $B_{j}$ are deduced by matching the wavefunctions and their space derivatives at the boundaries $x=0$ and $x=L$ (for reasons that will become clear below, we will not need to deal with boundary conditions for negative energy plane waves; we henceforth write $A$ for $A^{+},$ etc.).
+This way of obtaining the amplitudes does not necessarily hold when $V$ becomes supercritical.

-\subsection{Supercritical barriers}
+\subsubsection{Supercritical barriers}

-A supercritical potential is a potential high enough to give rise to Klein tunneling \cite{review99}, whereby the incoming wavepacket penetrates undamped inside the barrier.
-This happens when the potential is high enough (and its slope is steep enough) to bridge the gap between positive and negative energy solutions.
+A supercritical potential is a potential high enough to give rise to Klein tunneling \cite{review99}, whereby the incoming wavepacket penetrates undamped ($p_{2}$ is real) inside the barrier.
 In the bosonic case, this gives rise \cite{manogue} to superradiance (a reflected current higher than the incoming one).
-In the fermionic case there is no superradiance (although some authors suggest differently, see e.g. \cite{bjorken,leo2006}), and supercritical steps have been deemed to have an acceptable interpretation only within a Quantum Field Theory (QFT) approach \cite{hansen,grobe-review}, a point that appears to be supported by the wide variety of conflicting interpretations of Klein tunneling that have been proposed within the first quantized framework \cite{DiracSpin,kim2019,morales19,xue,no-klein-tunnel-dirac,noKP-Dirac,bosanac,emilio,leo2006,noKP-KG,nitta} .
+In the fermionic case there is no superradiance (although some authors suggest differently, see e.g. \cite{bjorken,leo2006}), and supercritical steps have been deemed to have an acceptable interpretation only within a QFT approach \cite{hansen,grobe-review,gavrilov}, a point that appears to be supported by the wide variety of conflicting interpretations of Klein tunneling that have been proposed within the first quantized framework \cite{DiracSpin,kim2019,morales19,xue,no-klein-tunnel-dirac,noKP-Dirac,bosanac,emilio,leo2006,noKP-KG,nitta} .

-As is well known \cite{manogue,greiner}, relativistic scattering of plane waves on a subcritical potential is similar to the usual non-relativistic situation: for a sufficiently high barrier, the transmission amplitude is small and tunneling takes place through exponentially decreasing waves.
-For example for the rectangular potential given by Eq. (\ref{rb}), plane wave solutions of the canonical KG equation are of the form

-where $j=1,2,3$ denotes the regions depicted in Fig. \ref{figBarrier} and the $\pm$ signs corresponds to states with positive and negative energies

-respectively. $p_{j}$ is the momentum; for positive energies, $p_{j}>0$ gives a wave moving from left to right (but from right to left for negative energies).